 We were also disillusioned by the number of websites which were supposedly targeted at mid-lifers (late 40s plus), but once we landed on the site, it was all about incontinence pads, retirement, funeral insurance and pictures of people in their 80s.

 The mainstream media had lumped everyone over 50 into one category – and that was seniors.
 It made my blood boil.
 Our generation – late forties through to late 50s were being dismissed, chucked into the oldies group.

 I was also a bit miffed at advertisers who blatantly pitched their products to 20-somethings and completely left those of us in our late 40s and 50s off their campaigns – the very audience who are the biggest spenders in the country.
 Well, I wasn’t having a bar of that!
 I wanted to show them this is a generation of mid-lifers who aren’t the stereotypical.

-So instead of getting pissed off, we started our own site, targeted to both females and males.
+So instead of getting pissed off, we started our own website.

 The content is about us and other mid-lifers our age, at our stage in life; highlighting the good, the bad, and the bloody great.
 Because we wanted to celebrate midlife, but also have a forum where we could address issues too.

 I was instrumental in our social media platforms, mostly Instagram, because I wanted a place to celebrate midlife with other female mid-lifers.